jamesgiff5/Olist_Ecommerce_Data_project/README.md

 - **Total Revenue and Orders** confirm strong marketplace activity with nearly 100,000 fulfilled orders.
 - **Unique Customers** show wide market reach, while a low **Repeat Purchase Rate (~3%)** points to a potential growth opportunity in retention or loyalty programs.
 - **Weighted Avg Delivery Time (~13 days)** is well below the estimated delivery window across all states, indicating strong logistics execution.
 - **Avg Order Value** and **Avg Freight Cost Per Order** help gauge margins and efficiency.
-When combined with the freight scatterplot, these KPIs help flag cost inefficiencies in more remote states.
+When combined with the freight scatterplot, these KPIs highlight cost challenges in more remote regions.

 ## ⚠️ Caveats & Limitations